What is the SISTRIX Visibility Index?

 In both cases Google decided that the domain deserved a better ranking, but only the Visibility index is able to show this increase in Google’s trust, thereby enabling you to evaluate possible changes quickly.

 Conversely, if the rankings should decrease from 5 to 10, the traffic index would, once again, not have enough visitors throughout the summer to show a noticeable change, which could lead to a rude awakening come next Christmas season.
 The Sistrix Visibility index would show this decrease and give the website operator some time to get back on track, before the visitor season starts.

 The SEO-traffic is dependent on the rankings but also on other factors, like the seasons, vacations and the weather.
 The Visibility index is a performance indicator that was made for SEOs.
 A SEO can change the rankings but not the change of seasons, holidays or the weather.

-We wanted to create a key performance indicator which measures only the things a SEO has any influence over.
+With the Sistrix Visibility Index we wanted to create a key performance indicator that measures only the things a SEO has an influence over.